How To Install Pterodactyl Panel [EASY INSTALL SCRIPT]

 Step 7: Connect to your dedicated server

-Once you have them.
-Click on the "Open console" button on the top right.
-This will open what is called a terminal window.
-This is accessing your server directly now.
+Once you have these credentials, click the "Open console" button in the top right.
+This will open a terminal window, providing direct access to your server.

 access ssh vultr